Effective Board Reporting

 Better reporting, stronger governance

-We give compliance, risk, and financial analysts tools to deliver clear, efficient messages and draft more quickly with much less stress.
+We give compliance, risk, and financial analysts tools to deliver clear, efficient messages to their senior leaders.
 It covers essential skills for drafting successful reporting documents for boards and committees and:

-dramatically reduces page count without losing essential information
+dramatically reduce page count without losing essential information

 too much volume to be readable